-for Migration (IOM) facilities and the referral of pregnant The CD2030 initiative is in it's eighth year of implementation women and newborns when an emergency occurs from one and just embarked on its fourth phase.
-CD2030 aims to improve health facility to another," Mwiche tells me during a chat over coverage measurement and monitoring and strengthen the tea break. regional and country capacity for evidence generation and use.
+Among them is a vibrant statistician from the University of Zambia, Mwiche Musukuma.
+"For the fellowship, my research focus is on deliveries occurring in International Organization for Migration (IOM) facilities and the referral of pregnant women and newborns when an emergency occurs from one health facility to another," Mwiche tells me during a chat over tea break.

-She adds, "I chose this topic because Zambia, as a country,
+She adds, "I chose this topic because Zambia, as a country, is still grappling to reduce maternal and newborn mortality.
+Though we have had an increase in the number of women delivering in health facilities, we are still experiencing high maternal mortality from newborn deaths."

-In line with APHRC's 2022-2026 Strategic Plan, CD2030 is still grappling to reduce maternal and newborn mortality. embraced an all-inclusive approach to add a Fellowship Though we have had an increase in the number of women Program to its groundbreaking work in conducting national delivering in health facilities, we are still experiencing high and sub-national analyses to track progress toward SDG targets maternal mortality from newborn deaths." related to the health of women, children, and adolescents.
-"My study looks at the state of health facilities that women The Fellowship aims to strengthen research and analytical are delivering in and how they are referred from one facility capacities for monitoring and tracking the progress of lifeto another if an emergency occurs at the point of delivery, saving interventions for RMNCAH+N in CD2030 collaborating Mwiche shares. countries in Africa more sustainably.
-This first cohort of fellows is uniquely drawn from Kenya, Uganda, Tanzania, "My hope is that the research evidence from the study will Ethiopia, Zambia, Ghana, Burkina Faso, Cameroon, Congo, and Zimbabwe.
+"My study looks at the state of health facilities that women are delivering in and how they are referred from one facility to another if an emergency occurs at the point of delivery, Mwiche shares.

-be utilized to influence policy change as well as implement interventions aimed at reducing maternal and newborn mortality in Zambia," Mwiche shares further.
+"My hope is that the research evidence from the study will be utilized to influence policy change as well as implement interventions aimed at reducing maternal and newborn mortality in Zambia," Mwiche shares further.